 What to do: Witness this annual re-enactment of Allied troops storming Omaha Beach in Normandy — but with Lake Erie standing in for France's shore.
 The August event features more than 1,800 costumed re-enactors, World War II planes and heavy artillery, boat rides, a cruise-in, period music, and much more.

 Era: 1950s-1990s (Cold War)

-What to do: Fans of Cold War intrigue can't miss the Minuteman Missile National Historic Site, which allows visitors to gaze down into a nuclear missile silo, tour an underground missile control compound, and examine other Cold War artifacts and exhibits.
+What to do: Fans of Cold War intrigue can't miss the Minuteman Missile National Historic Site, which allows visitors to gaze down into a nuclear missile silo, tour an underground missile control compound ($6 for ages 17 and up; $4 for ages 6 to 16), and examine other Cold War artifacts and exhibits.

 Location: Yellow Springs, Ohio

-What to do: Drum circles, tie-dye, belly dancers, and incense galore -- if you're a flower child who mourns the '60s, the Yellow Springs Street Fair is for you.
-Held twice yearly in June and October, the fair draws thousands with its unique street performers and vendors.
+What to do: If you're a flower child who mourns the '60s, the Yellow Springs Street Fair is for you.
+Held twice yearly in June and October, the fair draws thousands with its unique street performers and vendors, including drum circles, tie-dye, belly dancers, and incense galore.